|

 - PTT (push-to-talk)

-- DISC (directly from the receiver's discriminator output)
+- DISC (receiver discriminator output)

 -